hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

 Give the list of Java Object class methods.

 Answer: above of all

-    clone() - Creates and returns a copy of this object. equals() - Indicates whether some other object is "equal to" this one. finalize() - Called by the garbage collector on an object when garbage collection determines that there are no more references to the object. getClass() - Returns the runtime class of an object. hashCode() - Returns a hash code value for the object. notify() - Wakes up a single thread that is waiting on this object's monitor. notifyAll() - Wakes up all threads that are waiting on this object's monitor. toString() - Returns a string representation of the object. wait() - Causes current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object.
+<br />  clone() - Creates and returns a copy of this object.
+<br />  equals() - Indicates whether some other object is "equal to" this one.
+<br />  finalize() - Called by the garbage collector on an object when garbage collection
+<br />          determines that there are no more references to the object.
+<br />  getClass() - Returns the runtime class of an object.
+<br />  hashCode() - Returns a hash code value for the object.
+<br />  notify() - Wakes up a single thread that is waiting on this object's monitor.
+<br />  notifyAll() - Wakes up all threads that are waiting on this object's monitor.
+<br />  toString() - Returns a string representation of the object.
+<br />  wait() - Causes current thread to wait until another thread invokes the notify() <br />  method or the notifyAll() method for this object.

 19. Which of the following is an effective way to render a variable constant?

-    A        declare it as final
+  <br /> A        declare it as final
-    B        declare it as static
+  <br /> B        declare it as static
-    C        declare it as an enum member
+  <br /> C        declare it as an enum member
-    D        A and C
+  <br /> D        A and C
-    E        All of the above
+  <br /> E        All of the above

 20. Polymorphism
 Based on the code snippet below, which of the following statements about the last line of the code, indicated by the "(X)", is TRUE?